Chris Millar: Return to Morton

 After leaving St Johnstone, Millar signed again with Morton on a one-year deal.

 On 27 May 2019, it was announced Millar had committed himself to the club until 10 June 2020.

 East Kilbride

 Millar signed with East Kilbride on 9 June 2021.
 He was named as club captain by ex-teammate Stephen Aitken.

 Kilwinning Rangers

-After a season at the K-Park, Millar moved to Ayrshire West of Scotland Football League side Kilwinning Rangers on a one-year deal.
+After a season with East Kilbride, Millar moved to West of Scotland Football League side Kilwinning Rangers on a one-year deal.
+After one season at the Buffs, Millar was released along with his namesake Mark Millar and five others.

+Troon

+Millar signed for Troon during the 2023 close season.
+He left them in September 2023 to become assistant manager at Clyde, where he became caretaker manager after the departure of Brian McLean.
+Millar left Clyde in November 2023, following the appointment of Ian McCall, and then returned to Troon.